turingschool/mod-0-curriculum/ft/fe/objects.md

   <p>Take a screenshot or save in this work in a file and be ready to share it in Stand Up tomorrow!</p>
 </div>

-## Accessing a Hash
+## Accessing an Object

-We use bracket notation (`[]`) to access values stored in an Object just like Arrays, only we don’t reference the index position, we instead reference _keys_.

-The examples below explore the `suitcase` Hash:
+The examples below explore the `suitcase` Object:

 ```javascript
 var suitcase = {